Destined777/Soduko/README.md

-# Soduko
+# Sudoku
-getting the answer of a soduku
+getting the answer of a sudoku